manmanmano/IT_infrastructure/backup_restore.md

     mysql agama < /home/backup/restore/agama.sql

 N.B: Before pasting the restored data into the database check the contents of the file.
-The contents of the file can either be checked  with nano, as the example abov or using specific commands to view zipped files, such as zless and zcat.
+The contents of the file can either be checked  with nano, as the example above.
 The restored file can be found in /home/backup/restore/ directory.

-E.G: zcat *name_of_the_file.gzip*
+E.G: cat *name_of_the_file.gzip*

 # INFLUXDB DATA RESTORATION